-Considering facial skeletal differences among subjects and the dynamic nature of micro-expressions, a rigid $\mathbf{A}_{prior}$ cannot handle all scenarios.
-Therefore, we introduce a self-attention mechanism in the node feature space to calculate the dynamic interaction intensity $e_{ij}$ between node $i$ and node $j$ under the current instance:
+Considering facial skeletal differences among subjects and the dynamic nature of micro-expressions, a rigid $\mathbf{A}_{prior}$ cannot cover all scenarios.
+Therefore, we introduce a self-attention mechanism in the node feature space to calculate the dynamic interaction intensity $e_{ij}$ between node $i$ and node $j$ for the current instance:

 where $\parallel$ denotes vector concatenation, and $\mathbf{W}_q, \mathbf{W}_k$, and $\mathbf{a}$ are learnable parameters.
-By applying Softmax normalization to $e_{ij}$, we obtain the instance-adaptive adjacency matrix $\mathbf{A}_{dynamic}$.
-To achieve an optimal balance between anatomical rules and instance uniqueness, the system performs a weighted fusion of the static prior and dynamic attention to generate the final relation routing matrix $\hat{\mathbf{A}}$:
+By applying softmax normalization to $e_{ij}$, we obtain the instance-adaptive adjacency matrix $\mathbf{A}_{dynamic}$.
+To balance anatomical rules and instance-specific variation, the system performs a weighted fusion of the static prior and dynamic attention to generate the final relation routing matrix $\hat{\mathbf{A}}$:

 where $\alpha$ is a learnable balancing coefficient biased toward the FACS prior.